-A robust system must monitor the quality of its inputs to be confident that it can produce a high-quality output.
+A robust system must monitor the quality of its inputs to be confident that it can produces a high quality output.
 The continuing airworthiness system is no exception.
 We recognized two cases.

-The 1st case is if the state of the registry is assured that it can provide the mandatory continuing necessary airworthiness information to operators.
-It needs to be confident that the information which is received from the state of design is complete, accurate, and timely.
-The state of the registry can achieve this by monitoring the continuing airworthiness information from the designer/manufacturer that the state of design uses to prepare its output.
-Fig. 2, where the dashed line indicates a mechanism by which a state of the registry can satisfy itself of the quality of the mandatory continuing airworthiness information it receives from states of a design.
+The 1st case is if the state of registry is assured that it can provide the necessary mandatory continuing airworthiness information to operators.
+It needs to be confident that the information which is receives from the state of design is complete, accurate, and timely.
+The state of registry can achieve this by monitoring the continuing airworthiness information from the designer/manufacturer that the state of design uses to prepare its output.
+Figure 2, where the dashed line indicates a mechanism by which a state of registry can satisfy itself of the quality of the mandatory continuing airworthiness information it receives from states of design.